michaelkrone/generator-phalcon/README.md

 $ yo phalcon:controller
 ```

-This will kickstart the module generator which will include a new module in your project.
-This works for every project created by the generator-phalcon generator.
+This will kickstart the controller generator which will include a new controller in one of your projects modules.

-The subgenerator will ask you about the project namespace and the namespace of the new module:
+The subgenerator will ask you about the project namespace, the namespace of the new module and the controller name:

 ```
 I will create a new Phalcon controller for your application.